violethaze74/eclipse/README.md

 directory.
 Compilation errors such as `java.lang.String` not found and `java.lang.Exception` not found indicate a misconfigured _jdkHome_.

-You can disable the use of toolchains by setting the `tycho.toolchains` property to `SYSTEM`.

 ### Adding a new bundle/fragment